grych/drab/README.md

     end
     ```

-  12. Create the first page Commander (commander is a controller for Drab live page) in file `web/commanders/page_commander.ex` (or the other name corresponding to the controller):
+  12. Edit the commander created above by `mix drab.gen.commander`, file `web/commanders/page_commander.ex` and add some real action in it:

     ```elixir
     defmodule Testapp.PageCommander do